Skeletal System Concept :

-Axial skeleton & #8211; Composed of the bones of the head, neck and trunk.
+Axial Skeleton – Composed of the bones of the head, neck and trunk.

-Appendicular Skeleton & #8211; Consisting of upper and lower limbs.
+Appendicular Skeleton – Composed of the upper and lower limbs.

-The union of the axial skeleton with the appendicular is done through the shoulder and pelvic girdles.
+The union of the axial skeleton with the appendicular is made through the shoulder and pelvic girdles.

 Bones are classified according to their shape into: